GSA/CFO.gov/_cards/2021-11-26-0501-Personal-Learning-Senior.md

 job_series: 0501 Financial Administration and Program Support
 career_level: Senior
 permalink: /cards/501-Learning-Senior
-functional_competency_designation: General Career Competencies
+functional_competency_designation: Job Specific Competencies
 competency: Learning
 competency_group: Personal
 competency_description: Uses efficient learning techniques to acquire and apply new knowledge and skills; uses formal and informal training, feedback, or other opportunities for self-learning and development.
 level: "14-15"
-behavior_illustrations: Engages in systematic, self-directed training and development activities aligned with the strategic needs of the agency ?
+behavior_illustrations: "Engages in systematic, self-directed training and development activities aligned with the strategic needs of the agency ?
 Applies what is learned in training to produce major positive impact for the agency ?
-Recommends newly learned methods that can be implemented by others
+Recommends newly learned methods that can be implemented by others"
 proficiency_level_definition: Applies the competency in exceptionally difficult situations ?
 Serves as a key resource and advises others ?
 Demonstrates comprehensive, expert understanding of concepts and processes
 relevant_courses:
+ - Executive Potential Program (EPPG8840), GSU, <a href="https://www.LearnAtGSUSA.com/EPPG8848">https://www.LearnAtGSUSA.com/EPPG8848</a>
- - 1 Unlocking Your Leadership Signature (with MIT Management Executive Education), Emeritus, <a href="https://executive-ed.mit.edu/unlocking-your-leadership-signature/enterprise/?b2c_form=true&utm_campaign=gsa&utm_source=b2b">https://executive-ed.mit.edu/unlocking-your-leadership-signature/enterprise/?b2c_form=true&utm_campaign=gsa&utm_source=b2b</a>
+ - Unlocking Your Leadership Signature (with MIT Management Executive Education), Emeritus, <a href="https://executive-ed.mit.edu/unlocking-your-leadership-signature/enterprise/?b2c_form=true&utm_campaign=gsa&utm_source=b2b">https://executive-ed.mit.edu/unlocking-your-leadership-signature/enterprise/?b2c_form=true&utm_campaign=gsa&utm_source=b2b</a>
 filters: Personal-Learning GS-14-15 series-0501
 ---